karmacoma/lisk-rake/README.md

 Which will execute the get_loading task only on servers 0, 1 and 7 as defined in your config.

+#### Forging

+Forging is controlled using the commands: ```rake start_forging``` and ```rake stop_forging```.
+When executing these commands, CryptiKit will prompt you for the secret passphrase of each node.
+Each passphrase is sent over the existing SSH tunnel and then submitted locally to the crypti node using curl.

+> NOTE:
+> You will need >= 1000 XCR in the specified account to start forging.

 ### Bugs

 I have tested these commands on both Digital Ocean and GetClouder using Ubuntu 14.04 LTS droplets / containers.